A Neural Entity Coreference Resolution Review: A review of Entity Coreference Resolution methodologies

-The mention-pair encoder is a three layer fully connected Feed-Forward Neural Network (FFNN) with a ReLU activation \citep{Nair:2010:RLU:3104322.3104425} on each layer that takes the embeddings and features for each mention and candidate antecedent and produces a high level representation.
-The cluster-pair encoder produces a distributed representation for a pair of clusters by applying max-pooling and average pooling and concatenating the results for all mention-pairs in each clusters.
-The mention-ranking model is an adaptation of \cite{wiseman2015learning}, that scores all mention pairs produced by the mention-pair encoder.
-It uses the same loss function described in eq \ref{eq:wiseman-loss-function} with the same mistake-specific function.
-However, the pretraining is done to the two objectives described in \cite{clark-manning-2015-entity} (All-Pairs Classification and Top-Pairs Classification).
+{The mention-pair encoder, as illustrated in Figure }\ref{fig:clark_mention_pair}{, is a three-layer fully-connected FFNN with a Rectified Linear Unit (ReLU) activation }\citep{Nair:2010:RLU:3104322.3104425}{ on each layer that takes the embeddings, the features of each mention and the candidate antecedent, in order to produce a high-level representation.
+The cluster-pair encoder (Figure }\ref{fig:clark_cluster_pair}{) produces a distributed representation for a pair of clusters by applying max pooling and average pooling, and concatenating the results for all mention-pairs in each clusters.} The mention-ranking model is an adaptation of \cite{wiseman2015learning}, that scores all mention pairs produced by the mention-pair encoder.
+It uses the same loss function described in Eq. \{\ref{eq:wiseman-loss-function}\} with the same mistake-specific function.
+However, pretraining is performed based on the two objectives described in \cite{clark-manning-2015-entity} (All-Pairs Classification and Top-Pairs Classification).

-Finally, the Cluster Ranking model is a single layer network that utilizes the cluster-pair encoder and a anaphorocity score to assign cluster scores.
-The decision to combine or not the cluster is made by the policy network $\pi$ that takes into account cluster ranking and anaphoricity scores of the cluster ranking model and makes a decision of MERGER or PASS.
-However, as future decisions are based on previous ones, the system is utilizing a learn-to-search algorithm \citep{chang2015learning} to project all possible actions taken by the policy network and is trained to minimize the risk associated with each action, while also sorting the mentions in a descending order using the scores produces by the mention-ranking process.
+Finally, the Cluster-Ranking model is a single-layer network that utilizes the cluster-pair encoder and an anaphorocity score to assign cluster scores.
+The decision to combine (MERGE) or not (PASS) the cluster is made by policy network $\pi$ that takes into account cluster ranking and anaphoricity scores of the cluster ranking model.
+However, as future decisions are based on previous ones, the system is utilizing a learn-to-search algorithm \citep{chang2015learning} to project all possible actions taken by the policy network and is trained to minimize the risk associated with each action, while also sorting mentions in a descending order using the scores produced by the mention-ranking process.